Need Help? Give us a call.

 1 (800) 345-3452

-If you’re looking for a way to get business know-how, inspiration, and ideas—but don’t have time to read business books, business podcasts may be the perfect solution.
+If you’re too busy to read a book, you might want to check out a podcast.
+Listening to a small business podcast during your commute or even at lunch is a fantastic way to learn something new while you’re on the go.
+If you’re looking for a way to get business know-how, inspiration, and ideas—but find you don’t have time to read business books, startup and small business podcasts may be the perfect solution.

-If you own or want to start a software business, check out Startups for the Rest of Us.
+If you own or want to start a software business, check out “Startups for the Rest of Us.”
 Between them, the two hosts have more than 20 years of experience as software entrepreneurs.
 They share their wisdom with the goal of helping “developers, designers, and entrepreneurs be awesome at launching software products.”
 Weekly podcasts cover everything from lean startups to hiring and managing remote developers and how to use virtual assistants to be more productive.

 Mixergy is a website where ambitious people can learn from mentors and online courses.
-With interviews of more than a thousand entrepreneurs, its podcasts cover a wide variety of topics ranging from case studies of entrepreneurial startups, to interviews with business owners who sold their companies or how-tos drawn from personal experience, such as “How to recover from a cash flow crisis without mortgaging your home.”
+With interviews of more than 1,000 entrepreneurs, its podcasts cover a wide variety of topics ranging from case studies of entrepreneurial startups, to interviews with business owners who sold their companies or how-tos drawn from personal experience, such as “How to recover from a cash flow crisis without mortgaging your home.”

 Creating an online business that brings in consistent passive income sounds like a dream come true.
-Pat Flynn made it a reality, and each week on his Smart Passive Income podcast, he shares tips and advice to help you do the same.
+Pat Flynn made it a reality, and each week on his “Smart Passive Income” podcast, he shares tips and advice to help you do the same.
 Featured interviews include industry experts and other successful entrepreneurs, all armed with practical tips on topics such as getting started in video advertising, selling on Amazon, and building relationships with influencers.

-If it seems like every business podcast you listen to features a white guy interviewing a bunch of other white guys about software, give Being Boss a listen.
-Hosts Emily Thompson and Kathleen Shannon have created a podcast for creative entrepreneurs, including writers, artists, and graphic designers that acknowledges the “rebel” nature of this tribe.
-The two hosts specialize in business coaching and branding, and their podcasts cover everything from “being real” on social media to when you need a lawyer and why it’s important to be humble.
+If it seems like every business podcast you listen to features a white guy interviewing a bunch of other white guys about software, give “Being Boss“ a listen.
+Hosts Emily Thompson and Kathleen Shannon have created a small business podcast for creative entrepreneurs, including writers, artists, and graphic designers that acknowledges the “rebel” nature of this tribe.
+The two hosts specialize in business coaching and business branding, and their podcasts cover everything from “being real” on social media to when you need a lawyer and why it’s important to be humble.

-If women are underrepresented in business podcasts, women of color are even more so.
-Enter Brown Ambition,” a weekly podcast about career, business, building wealth, and living in this brown skin” hosted by a journalist and an entrepreneur.
-Both women of color, the hosts post weekly discussions with each other and a range of guests on career advancement, entrepreneurship, and how personal life intersects with both.
+If women are underrepresented in small business podcasts, women of color are even more so.
+Enter “Brown Ambition,” a podcast about “career, business, building wealth, and living in this brown skin” hosted by a journalist and an entrepreneur.
+Both women of color, the hosts post discussions with each other and a range of guests on career advancement, entrepreneurship, and how personal life intersects with both.
 Topics range from why you need a prenuptial agreement to financial management advice and business startup stories.